 “Would you mind if I touch you?”
-Allan asked, finally starting to come out of his stupa.
+Allan asked, coming out of his stupa.

-“You may,” wolf told them as he sat back down, due to his legs feeling shaky.
+“You may,” the wolf told them as he sat back down, due to his legs feeling shaky.

-Allan attentively reached out and ran his hand down Wolf’s back, “Wow,” he whispered lost in the feel of wolf’s fur against his hand.
-“Celia it’s so soft,” he told her as he placed his other hand on the wolf.
+Allan attentively reached out and ran his hand down Wolf’s back, “Wow,” he whispered lost in the feel of the wolf’s fur against his hand.
+“Celia, it’s so soft,” he told her as he placed his other hand on the wolf.

 Celia gently reached out and rubbed Wolf’s ear next moment Wolf is leaning his head into her hand, Celia chuckled, “I think I found your sweet spot,” she said to him as he soaked up their attention, he could see that these people are going to be good to him as they are to Eric.